gvido-berzins/blog.syberu.xyz/blog/content/articles/Write-ups/cyber-shock-ctf-2022.md

 - Closing a challenge reduces points.
 - Taking hints reduces points.

-The challenges were access by remote kali virtual machines.
+The challenges were accessed by using remote kali virtual machines.

 - [Kali In The Browser (Guacamole)](https://www.kali.org/docs/general-use/guacamole-kali-in-browser/){: .image-process-crisp}